Classic Film and Video

 Organizations, Programs, and Projects

-Best Boy is an Academy Award winning video about Philly, a man with an intellectual disability who lived with his parents.
-The story documents his parents failing health, and Philly's entry into the adult services support system.
+This video tells the true story of Philly, a man with an intellectual disability.
+The story shows his parents failing health, and Philly's entry into the adult services system.
+There were two follow-up videos made about Philly and his sister.

 TV movie starring Mickey Rooney as a man with an intellectual disability struggling to live on his own.